poupalov/pixi-js-multiplayer-space-shooter/README.md

 - You can start the server by running `npx ts-node src/main.ts` in the `server` folder
 - You can start the client by running `npx tsc -w` and `npm start` in the `client` folder, in 2 shells

 Finally, you can add different players into different browser tabs by opening [http://localhost:3000](http://localhost:3000).
-You can move the player's spaceship with the WASD or arrow keys.
+You can move the player's spaceship with the ZQSD or arrow keys.

 ## About the architecture